hashicorp/action-setup-enos/README.md

 ## Pre-requisite
 Enos CLI requires the `terraform` binary to be in the default `PATH`.
 Install the Terraform CLI using `setup-terraform` GitHub action.
-Also set `terraform-wrapper` to `false` as the terraform wrapper will break terraform execution in enos because it changes the output to text when we expect it to be JSON.
+Also set `terraform-wrapper` to `false` as the Terraform wrapper will break Terraform execution in Enos because it changes the output to text when we expect it to be JSON.

 ### setup-terraform GitHub Action